11 Things to Do in Menorca in March

 However, this can be an incredibly favorable thing for you if you enjoy surfing, as the northern and southern beaches of Menorca allow you to enjoy conditions that only exist during this time of the year.

-Add to that the fact that in March the water temperature is warm enough so that you don't feel the winter cold when surfing, but there is still the swell you need for a unique sporting day.
+Add to that the fact that in March the water temperature is warm enough that you don't feel the winter cold when surfing, but still have the swell you need for a unique sporting day.

-2. Take advantage of the fact that there are less tourists to take a tour around the center of the island
+2. Take advantage of the fact that there are less tourists to make a tour around its cities

-The old town of the citadel of Menorca is one of the places you can't skip in the itinerary of your plans to do in March in Menorca.
-It is on the west coast, and its beautiful port usually adorns most of the postcards sold to tourists of this Balearic island.
-In order not to get lost opt for one of the best guided tours of Menorca.
+The old town of the citadel of Menorca is one of the places that you cannot skip in the itinerary of your plans to do in March in Menorca.
+It is on the west coast, and its beautiful harbor usually adorns most of the postcards sold to tourists of this Balearic island.

-The island's capital, Mahon, is another unmissable part of your trip in March in Menorca, as it is the second largest natural harbor on our planet.
+The island's capital, Mahon, is another must-see part of your March trip in Menorca, as it is the second largest natural harbor on the planet.
 The architecture of the place is dreamy, and if you like history, you will notice details that have remained from the time when it was the second British shipyard built beyond its geographical borders.
+I recommend booking a guided tour of Mahon so you won't miss a thing.

 3. Discover as many unspoiled beaches as you can

 If you intend to spend the month of March in Menorca, you have to include in your plans a visit to some of the virgin beaches that abound all over the island.
-As it is a place preserved as a protected Biosphere Reserve, you can find paradisiacal corners both in the north and south end of the island.
+As it is a place preserved as a protected Biosphere Reserve, you can find paradisiacal corners in both the north and south end.

-4. Walk the Camí de Cavals on foot or by 4x4
+5. Walk along the Camí de Cavals on foot or by 4x4

-Going all around the island during March is a possibility, and you can do it thanks to the Camí de Cavalls, a 185 km long path that runs along the entire coastline.
-Passing through cultivated areas, beaches, coves, wetlands and ravines.
+You can do it thanks to the Camí de Cavalls, a 185 km long trail that runs along the entire coastline, passing through cultivated areas, beaches, coves, wetlands and ravines.

 You choose the stage of the trail you want to enjoy, as there is no specific beginning or end.
 It is recommended that you take water and food with you.
 In addition, a towel would be quite useful, since it is very likely that you will be interested in bathing in some captivating beach along the way.